HHS/Head-Start-TTADP/README.md

 1. Make sure Docker is installed.
 To check run `docker ps`.
 2. Make sure you have Node 14.16.0 installed.
-3. Run `yarn docker:deps`.
-This builds the frontend and backend docker containers and install dependencies.
-You only need to run this step the first time you fire up the app and when dependencies are added/updated/removed.
 4. Copy `.env.example` to `.env`.
 6. Change the `AUTH_CLIENT_ID` and `AUTH_CLIENT_SECRET` variables to to values found in the "Values for local development" section of the "Development Credentials" document.
 If you don't have access to this document, please ask in the hs-vendors-ohs-tta channel of the gsa-tts slack channel.
 7. Optionally, set `CURRENT_USER` to your current user's uid:gid.
 This will cause files created by docker compose to be owned by your user instead of root.
-8. Run `yarn docker:db:migrate` to run DB migrations
-9. Run `yarn docker:db:seed` to seed the database with test data.
+3. Run `yarn docker:reset`.
+This builds the frontend and backend, installs dependencies, then runs database migrations and seeders.
+If this returns errors that the version of nodejs is incorrect, you may have older versions of the containers built.
+Delete those images and it should rebuild them.
 10. Run `yarn docker:start` to start the application.
 The frontend will be available on `localhost:3000` and the backend will run on `localhost:8080`, API documentation will run on `localhost:5000`, and minio will run on `localhost:9000`.
 11. Run `yarn docker:stop` to stop the servers and remove the docker containers.